 Three is one of the only providers in the UK to offer fully unlimited data plans, including deals on various Samsung phones.
 Unlimited minutes and texts are par for the course as well.

 Technically there’s a usage cap of 1000GB, but you’d have to be downloading all day every day to reach that.

 Those are the only networks with unlimited mobile data plans, we’re afraid.
-However, many other providers - including BT Mobile, EE, O2, Virgin Mobile, and Vodafone - have plans with limits of a massive 20GB data or more.
+However, many other providers - including BT Mobile, EE, O2, and Vodafone - have plans with limits of a massive 20GB data or more.